arethamdline/Inside-Out/README.md

 🌱 Future Development

-Emotion-driven mini-activities: Users could unlock small games or music/movie recommendations tailored to their current emotional state.
+Mini-activities at Islands: Users could unlock small games or music/movie recommendations tailored to their current emotional state.